 Our customers operate in the media, entertainment, gaming, software, enterprise, retail and other sectors.
-As of December 31, 2017, we had approximately 717 active customers worldwide, including many widely recognized names in the fields of online video, digital music, news media, games, rich media applications, and software delivery.
+As of December 31, 2018, we had approximately 649 active customers worldwide, including many widely recognized names in the fields of online video, digital music, news media, games, rich media applications, and software delivery.

-For the year ended December 31, 2017, we had one customer, Amazon, who accounted for 10% or more of our total revenue.
-For the years ended December 31, 2016 and 2015, respectively, we had no customer who accounted for 10% or more of our total revenue.
+For the years ended December 31, 2018 and 2017, respectively, we had one customer, Amazon, who accounted for approximately 30% and 17%, respectively, of our total revenue.
+For the year ended December 31, 2016, we had no customer who accounted for 10% or more of our total revenue.
 In the past, the customers that comprise our top 20 customers have continually changed, and our large customers may not continue to be as significant going forward as they have been in the past.